 In that case, you can start by familiarising yourself with the first stage of travelling overseas — surviving the airport.
 Specifically, the Ninoy Aquino International Airport Terminal 3, where most international tourist departures take place.
 Yes, tourist.
-If you’re travelling to work or study in another country, then this guide may not be completely for you.
+If you’re travelling to work or study in another country, this guide may not be for you.

 What to prepare: Passport, flight itinerary and cash

 Duration: Approximately 15 minutes, depending on the queue

 1. Find the departure area of NAIA Terminal 3 on the second floor.

 Upon arriving, you’ll see that there are at least five entrances that will take you inside the facility.
 There are signages just above them with the names of the airlines operating in that terminal.
 Just choose whichever one has the least number of people in line.
 The last thing you need is to be stressed out from waiting too long this early on your airport journey.